hdelva/specification/specs/1-discovery.md

 ### DCAT ### {#dcat}

 [[!VOCAB-DCAT-2]] is the standard for Open Data Portals by W3C.
 In order to find TREE compliant datasets in data portals, there SHOULD be a `dcat:accessURL` from the `dcat:Distribution` to the entrypoint where the `tree:Collection`s are described.
-Furthermore, there SHOULD be a `dct:conformsTo` this URI: `https://w3id.org/tree`.
+Furthermore, there SHOULD be a `dct:conformsTo` containing this URI: `https://w3id.org/tree`.

 ### Hydra ### {#hydra}